Dmitry Gindin: Expert and consultant in fine stringed instruments

 Violin by C. Bergonzi ‘Salabue, Martzy’ 1733

-It is well known that the finest, centuries-old instruments are now valued in the millions of dollars.
-Yet only a handful of maker's names are consistently associated with ultra-high values: Antonio Stradivari and his sons, Francesco and Omobono; Giuseppe Guarneri del Gesù; and Carlo Bergonzi.
-Today's increasingly heated market for these names suggests that the apex of Cremona's golden age lingered over the final, roughly 40 years of its 200-year history; far higher prices are consistently achieved for their finest examples from their respective prized years than for instruments in similar condition from their other working periods.
+It is well known that the finest centuries-old instruments are now valued in the millions of dollars.
+Yet only a handful of makers' names are consistently associated with ultra-high values: Antonio Stradivari and his sons, Francesco and Omobono; Giuseppe Guarneri del Gesù; and Carlo Bergonzi.
+Today's increasingly heated market for these masters suggests that the apex of Cremona's golden age extended across the final forty or so years of its two-hundred-year history.
+Far higher prices are consistently achieved for their finest examples from the most prized years than for instruments of similar condition from other periods of their output.

-The most discerning connoisseurs seem to associate Stradivari's best work with a so-called 'golden period' of ca. 1707-1718.
-The term should be applied with caution in appraisals, as many exceptional examples exist from outside this period.
-It has been tempting, financially and otherwise, to prolong Stradivari's most valuable working period to include as many of his works as possible, with some dealers and connoisseurs suggesting broader time frames, such as 1700-1725.
+The most discerning connoisseurs tend to associate Stradivari's finest work with the so-called "golden period" of c.1707-1718.
+This designation, however, should be applied with caution in appraisals, since many exceptional examples fall outside these years.
+It has proved tempting - financially and otherwise - to extend Stradivari's most valuable period so as to include as many of his works as possible, with some dealers and connoisseurs suggesting broader spans such as 1700-1725.

 violin by Guarneri del Gesù ‘Vieuxtemps’ c.1741